AnonymousAcidMC/Pigeon/README.md

 - Ferocity animations.
 - Animation that makes Voidgloom Seraph hold a shield in hits phase.
 - Health bars
-  - Known bug where player health doesn't update until the player moves.
+  - There is a known rendering bug that makes the health bars appear "translucent"
-  - THIS ONLY WORKS IN SKYBLOCK ONLY!
+  - THIS ONLY WORKS IN SKYBLOCK!
 Don't worry about unfair advantages in PVP gamemodes.
 </details>

 <details>